nadiamariduena/react-mern-21-frontend/README.md

     } else {
       setSlideIndex(slideIndex < 2 ? slideIndex + 1 : 0);
       // 5 if slider index is smaller than 2, it means we can go to the
-      // right side, so we can increase our slide index + 1, if it s not then we can return to our first slide which is cero : 0
+      // right side, so we can increase our slide index + 1, if it s not, then we can return to our first slide which is cero : 0
-    }
+      //
+      // so what it s doing is that if we reach the end(in this case2) it will send us to the 0 which is the beginning }
   };
 ```